 SSI and/or SSDI Recipients

 Customers eligible for SSI or SSDI because of a disability are exempt from the cost participation requirement.
-Limitations on payments (for example, on payment of tuition and fees) are also not applied; however, VR policy on the use of best value and comparable services and benefits must be followed for all VR customers.
+Limitations on payments (for example, on payment of tuition and fees) are also not applied; however, VR policy on the use of comparable services and benefits must be followed for all VR customers.

 …